strideynet/blog/content/cv/index.md

 ### WalkUp | Senior Backend Engineer | June 2020 - Ongoing

-Leading the efforts to scale the backend from handling 40,000 seated guests per week to in excess of 500,000 per week in the space of a couple months.
+When I started at WalkUp I was the engineer responsible for scaling the backend from handling 40,000 guests per week to in excess of 800,000 per week in just three months.
+This involved scoping out reliability and scaling issues within a pre-existing codebase and rectifying them, whilst maintaining a balance with the development of new features to improve the service.
+As the company grew, I took on the mentorship of a junior backend engineer.

 Event-driven microservices architecture with a focus on reliability & scaleability, using techs such as: